utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ## Resources

 * **MS Teams.** Course communication will be via MS Teams.
 You should sign into using your uNID and join the "team" for the class by clicking on [this link](https://teams.microsoft.com/l/team/19%3ait66PgoRabiGRMhXIEr67O1_XTkjExhyqn3rxIf2vI81%40thread.tacv2/conversations?groupId=d69b57e3-80a0-4b92-88fb-a54bd9145bab&tenantId=5217e0e7-539d-4563-b1bf-7c6dcf074f91).
 MS Teams will be used for sharing discussion points and questions prior to in-class paper discussions.
-It's preferred way of communicating with the instructor.
+It's also the preferred way of communicating with the instructor.

 * **Google Drive.** Course materials, including lectures, reading lists, etc., are in a [Google Drive folder](https://drive.google.com/drive/folders/13i2Sor2M7it72aGlMd87Iejw6fzqsBxI?usp=sharing) which has been shared with all students.
 You can access it (only) with your **@gcloud.utah.edu account**.